Matthew and the Mandarins: Background

 Mathew Tan is the leader of the group.
 The group was formed by Tan under the name Matthew Tan and the Mandarins in 1961.
 By the mid-1960s, they were appearing in hotels.
 By the 1970s, as Matthew and the Mandarins, they had achieved a large following.
 Following their signing to EMI Singapore in 1978, they performed in Canada, Hong Kong, Indonesia, Japan, Malaysia, Thailand and the United States.
 They had a number 1 hit with "Singapore Cowboy".

 One of the venues they played at was the Golden Peacock Lounge at the Shangri-la Hotel.
 One of their shows there was watched by Taiwanese singer Teresa Teng.

 The group is mentioned in an L.A.
 Weekly article about L.A.
 DJ and musician Chad Brown in his quest to find rare and interesting records.
-Along with a record by the "Jose Feliciano of Malyasia", Alfred Ho, he rated the Matthew & the Mandarins record as one of his best finds.
+Along with a record by the "Jose Feliciano of Malaysia", Alfred Ho, he rated the Matthew & the Mandarins record as one of his best finds.